VaishnaviS2504/CodeAlpha_EDA/README.md

 # CodeAlpha_EDA
-Exploratory Data Analysis on a Books Dataset using Python
+Task 2 -Exploratory Data Analysis on a Books Dataset using Python
 # 📘 EDA on Books Dataset

 This repository contains a detailed Exploratory Data Analysis (EDA) performed on a dataset of books.